 Spring 2019, Spring & Fall 2021, Spring & Fall 2022

-Also four expeditions outside of the BFRO, numerous outings, and participate in research and investigations.
+Also, four expeditions outside of the BFRO, numerous outings, and participates in research and investigations.